Syngenta shares jump on report of Monsanto takeover talks

 Last week, Switzerland said it would abolish some corporate tax regimes, such as different treatment of domestic and foreign revenues.

-(Reporting by Katharina Bart; Additional reporting by Alice Baghdjian, Rupert Pretterklieber and Carey Gillam; Editing by Erica Billingham, Lisa Von Ahn and Jonathan Oatis)
+(Reporting by Katharina Bart; Additional reporting by Alice Baghdjian, Rupert Pretterklieber and Carey Gillam; Editing by Erica Billingham and Lisa Von Ahn)